emaphp/backbone.prism/README.md

 #####Higher-Order Components

 <br>
-We'll start by declaring a component that will render a list of items.
-The `TaskList` component will receive a view instance containing a list of tasks and render it using a simple unordered list.
+We'll start by implementing the `TaskList` class, a component that will receive a view instance containing a list of tasks and render it using a simple unordered list.

 <br>
 ```javascript